crelies/Media/README.md

 - Album(s)
 - Audio(s)
 - LivePhoto(s)
-- Photo(s)
+- (Media.)Photo(s)
 - Video(s)

 Many types implement static factory methods to make it easy for the developer to access and manage the photo library.

 In addition to that this Swift package contains some simple and ready-to-use **SwiftUI views** for interacting with the photo library, like a `Camera` view or a view for an instance of  `LivePhoto`, `Photo` and `Video`.

 The core functionality is available through `import MediaCore`.
-If you want to use the included **SwiftUI** views `import MediaSwiftUI`.
+If you want to use the included **SwiftUI** views `import MediaSwiftUI` as well.

 That's all you need to know.
 Now let's take a look at the **API**.

 ## 🧭 API

 This section gives you an overview of the currently available functionality.
 Most of the following should be self-explanatory.
-Nevertheless every public type, function and property is documented. *If the Xcode autocompletion works* you should get the information you need when using the *APIs* provided by this Swift package 🚀
+Nevertheless every public type, function and property is documented. *If the Xcode autocompletion works* you should get the information you need when using the *APIs* provided by this Swift package 🚀.

 ### Media